 There are two ways value-based care can increase the overall wellness of patients while saving money on health insurance costs:

-- Decrease the cost of services—possibly by changing the approach to offering those services—while still providing the same outcome
+- It decreases the cost of services—possibly by changing the approach to offering those services—while still providing the same outcome

-- Increase the outcome of well-being without increasing the cost of care
+- It increases the outcome of well-being without increasing the cost of care

 Programs base payment on the healthcare provider giving patients the power and information to take better care of their health and reduce the incidence of the patient having chronic health conditions.

-This may sound complicated, but with proper analysis of current treatment plans and review of where hospitals, health insurance, and other services are spending money, providers can redesign services to provide this value.
+This may sound complicated, but with proper analysis of current treatment plans and review of where the health industry is spending money, providers can redesign services to provide this value.

 Value is essentially getting more for less.
-Not all organizations have shifted to Value-Based Care models, but many are learning from existing organizations using this model already and preparing to shift to this more effective and cost-efficient form of care in the near future.
+Not all organizations have shifted to value-based care models, but many are learning from existing organizations using this model already.
+Many organizations and states are exploring the available options and feasibility of shifting to this more effective and cost-efficient form of care in the near future.